You probably know what Term life insurance is, but what is Universal life insurance?

 When most consumers decide to purchase life insurance, they never consider anything else.
 Most of the times is because they were never even informed that a permanent form of life insurance even exists.
 This can lead to trouble if they actually need life insurance for the rest of their lives and were talked into a short term plan design.
 The negative side of this is realizing years later that they still need life insurance but it is now too late in the game.

 It can be too late because their health has negatively changed and they no longer would be able to purchase life insurance.
 Just one serious medical condition can create a life insurance purchasing nightmare.
 Also, at an older age they might not be able to afford a new policy.
-These two scenarios happen on a daily basis to people that failed to design a good life insurance portfolio.
-Many times it is also their agents fault for not properly guiding them.
+These two scenarios happen on a daily basis to people that failed to plan on purchasing life insurance and knowing their options.

 This is what I consider to be the best of both worlds by far.
 An individual does not have to make a specific choice of which plan design to buy.
 Having a combination of the two is fantastic and makes a perfect combination.
 Low cost Term life insurance can be used to cover the most financially volatile times.
 The universal life can be used to continue on after the term expires.
 Usually a much smaller face amount can be used for the universal life.
 This gives the individual, life insurance protection forever and the money saving feature of using term.

 When is the best time to apply for universal life insurance?